 Back to VOR1.
-There's a knob labelled OBS (Omni Bearing Selector).
+There's a knob on the lower left, called the OBS (Omni Bearing Selector).
 As the name vaguely suggests, it is used to select a bearing.
 If you turn it, you should see the vertical needle, called the CDI (Course Deviation Indicator) move.
 Try to center the needle.
 It should center when the little arrow at the top points to somewhere around 277.
-That number, and the TO flag means: "Flying at a heading of $277^{\circ}$ will lead you directly to the station".
+That number, and the TO flag means: "Flying at a heading of 277° will lead you directly to the station".

 That's great, except, according to our route, we don't want to go to the station.
 We actually want to intercept the light blue line labelled "009°" (the "9 degree radial") coming from the station.
 How do we do that?
 Simple.
 Set the OBS to 9.
-When we fly across the radial, the needle will center, and the flag will say FROM.
-This tells us: "flying at a heading of $9^{\circ}$ will lead you directly away from the station", which is what we want.
-At that point we'll turn right to a heading of $9^{\circ}$ .
+When we fly across the radial, the needle will center, and the flag will say VOR1 OBS $\Rightarrow$ 009 FROM.
+This tells us: "flying at a heading of 9° will lead you directly away from the station", which is what we want.
+At that point we'll turn right to a heading of 9°.

-&lt;sup>3The horizontal needle is used in ILS landings, which will be explained later.
+&lt;sup>5The horizontal needle is used in ILS landings, which will be explained later.